ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

    Schematic respresentation on the reduction algorithm with 8 GPU threads.

-For a detail analysis of how to optimize reduction operations in CUDA/HIP check this slide `Optimizing Parallel Reduction in CUDA <https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf>`_
+For a detail analysis of how to optimize reduction operations in CUDA/HIP check this presentation `Optimizing Parallel Reduction in CUDA <https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf>`_

+.. admonition:: Reductions - In short
+   :class: dropdown

+   - Reductions refer to aggregating elements of an array into a single value through operations like summing, finding maximum or minimum, or performing logical operations.
+   - Performing reductions sequentially in a serial approach is inefficient for large problems, while parallel reduction on GPUs offers better performance.
+   - Parallel reduction on GPUs involves dividing the problem into subsets, performing reductions within blocks of threads using shared memory, and repeatedly reducing the number of elements (two per GPU thread) until only one remains.

 CUDA/HIP Streams
 ^^^^^^^^^^^^^^^^